jczaja/test-openmp/README.md

 Put PaddlePaddle LayerNorm implementation into program for comparison

+For small sizes authors claim that measure invalidate measure , but we used actual sizes as used in models of deep learning Which are of siginficant size e.g. hundreds of megabytes

+LayerNorm is just one building block, it is limited usabilty without practical usage.
+How does it help in PaddlePaddle

 Layer Norm Analysis:
 Src shape = N=256 C=768 H=32 W=4 (size in bytes: 100663296)
 mean shape = H=32 W=4 N=256 (size in bytes: 131072)